ARISTA

 In the summer of 1977 Arista formed a joint sales force with Chrysalis (q.v.).
 Both companies left EMI and moved to Phonogram / Phonodisc on a manufacturing and distribution deal.
 According to 'MW' of the 25th of June it was the first time that Phonogram had agreed a deal of that kind.
 The article added that the new sales force, 'Tandem Record Sales', was to be based at Phonodisc's headquarters in Chadwell Heath.
 Arista continued to enjoy Chart hits, with the likes of George Benson, Raydio and the Patti Smith Group; Showaddywaddy continued their run, and Barry Manilow found a new lease of life from 1978 onwards.
 Its catalogue offered records by a wide variety of acts, ranging from Dionne Warwick to Iggy Pop by way of The Kinks.
 In addition a couple of small independent labels, Acrobat and Zoom, came on board (q.v. both).
 The deal with Phonodisc was extended in February 1979 ('MW', 24th).
 Big changes were coming, however.
 'MW' of the 4th of August 1979 reported that, subject to approval by the boards and banks involved, German company Ariola Eurodisc intended to buy out Arista, for an initial investment of fifty million dollars.
 Approval must have been forthcoming, as 'MW' of the 13th of October was able to state that the purchase had been completed.
 Restructuring took place, and 'MW' of the 1st of March 1980 said that Arista and its new sister Ariola had been reduced to A&R, production and label companies, with two other firms taking over responsibility for marketing and finance.
 All of these concerns headed on into the '80s, and out of the range of this site, as parts of the newly-formed New Bertelsmann Record Company.

 One label design served Arista throughout the '70s, though there were variations.
 During the time when EMI was responsible for manufacture and distribution paper labels were used: they started off as white (1), and turned black (2) at the beginning of 1977.
 After the move to Phonodisc injection moulded labels became the norm (3).
-The occasional paper label continued to appear (4, 5), presumably as a result of contract pressings - pressings made by a different company owing to pressure of demand.
-The second example shown is a CBS pressing, and I have a Pye pressing of that same record.
+The occasional paper label continued to appear (4, 5, 6), presumably as a result of contract pressings - pressings made by a different company owing to pressure of demand.
+The first and third are CBS pressings, and there were also some Pye pressings.
 EMI-era demo copies were marked in the usual EMI manner, with the appropriate text and a medium-sized 'A'.
-Until November 1975 the 'A' was at the right-hand side (6) but from then on it migrated to the centre (7, 8).
+Until November 1975 the 'A' was at the right-hand side (7) but from then on it migrated to the centre (8, 9).
 There were no demo markings during the Phonodisc years, and there was no company sleeve until the 1980s.
 As stated above, catalogue numbers were in the ARISTA-0s to begin with; the prefix was shortened to ARIST in at the start of 1978, but the numbering stayed in step.
 The discography below only covers the 1970s.
-Thanks to Robert Bowes for the fifth scan and to John Timmis for the seventh.
+Thanks to Robert Bowes for the sixth scan and to John Timmis for the eighth.

 Copyright 2006 Robert Lyons.